chihming-chen/light-weight-TMF-classifier/README.md

 <img src="https://github.com/chihming-chen/light-weight-TMF-classifier/blob/main/images/TF-IDF_distribution.png" align='center'>

+The TF-IDF scores have a great central tendency - typically beneficial for machine learning models to make unbiased predictions.
+There are some 'outliers' exceeding a statistical upper bound.
+However, these 'outliers' are welcome signs indicating some of n-grams are extremely distinctive for idenfyinig docment types.

 #### Model Selections
 Four base models, K-nearest Neighbors, Logistic Regression, Support Vector Machine, and Random Forest classifiers are selected and individually tuned with the 'best' hyperparameters to classify (or predict) the document types, given the document titles as input.
-Each model has its own way to tackle this 200-class classification problem - either by the proximality to other data points, by the separabiilty of data clusters, or by making successive rule-based binary decisions.
+Each model has its own way to tackle this 200-plus-class classification problem - either by the proximality to other data points, the separability of data clusters, or by making successive rule-based binary decisions.
 Common to these models, they provide confidence scores (probabilities) along with their sole-winner predictions.
-A final model that aggregates the base models' predictions and makes the final prediction outcome.

 Adopting the "wisdom of the crowd" principle, a final Voting Classifier aggregates the base models' predictions, specifically, the confidence scores, and makes the final prediction based on the (weighted) total probabilities.
 The document class that has the highest weighted, aggregated probability from all base models is the final prediction.
-The final prediction may be the same as the majority vote, or it may be totally different from any of the base models' first-choice predictions.
+The final prediction may be the same as the base models' majority vote, or it may be totally different from any of the base models' first-choice predictions.
 It is possible that a runner-up prediction candidate becomes the final prediction of the voting classifier.
-### Findings
+### Model Evaluation
 #### Training Scores
-The initial results show 99.3% to 99.5% accuracy, among the four base models, on tokenized, lemmatized and stemmed sub-artifact titles defined in the public TMF Reference Model with additional synthetic training data.
+All base models achieve 99.3% to 99.5% accuracy on the training data.
+It is a desirable outcome since I expect if the TMFs collected from a clinical trial that adopts the TMF Reference Model, these models should achieve almost 100% accuracy.

 #### Test Scores on Unseen Data
-When tested against 439 unseen field data, the TMF Reference Model-trained model scores 52.16% accuracy - much better than I originally expected.
-This is a great result, considering a random guess would achieve only 0.5% accuracy.
+When tested against 439 unseen field data from a real clinical trial, the TMF Reference Model-trained model scores 52.16% accuracy.
+It is a big drop from the accuracy score on the training data.
+However, it is much better than I originally set my goal (30% to 40%).
+This is a great result, considering a random guess among 200+ classes would achieve not more than 0.5% accuracy.
 <pre>
                        Train score	Test score	Avg. model eval time Classifier